NVIDIA-Omniverse/kit-extension-sample-ui-scene/exts/omni.example.ui_scene.slider_manipulator/Tutorial/slider_Manipulator_Tutorial.md

 ## Step 8.7: UI Getters and Setters

-Before moving on, you need to add a few Python decoraters for the UI, such as `@property`,`@width-setter` and `@height-setter`.
+Before moving on, you need to add a few Python decorators for the UI, such as `@property`,`@width.setter` and `@height.setter`.
 These can be added after the `HoverGesture` statement from the step above:

 ```python
     def destroy(self):